Curly Lambeau: Chicago Cardinals

 After resigning from the Packers, Lambeau filled the open head coach position of the Chicago Cardinals.
 In addition to the position of head coach, Lambeau also was named vice president and was given complete control of personnel choices–effectively giving him the same control over football matters that he'd had in Green Bay.
+He traded Paul Christman, part of the "Million Dollar Backfield" that had won the 1947 title to the Green Bay Packers in favor of trying to push Jim Hardy for a greater passing attack.
+He proceeded to throw eight interceptions in his first game versus Philadelphia, a record.
 In 1950 season, the Cardinals ended the season 5–7, failing to improve upon its record in the previous season and missing out on the postseason.
 The 1951 season went even worse for Lambeau and the Cardinals; the team ended the season 3–9 and again failed to reach the postseason.
+He resigned after the tenth game while stating that "No man can do a satisfactory job if he constantly is harassed by front office second-guessing", while the Cardinals management publicly accused Lambeau of losing the trust of his coaches and players.

 Washington Redskins

 Lambeau coached the Washington Redskins in 1952 and 1953.

-In August 1954, Lambeau got into a heated argument with Redskins owner George Preston Marshall in the lobby of Sacramento's Senator Hotel, after which Marshall fired Lambeau on the spot.
+In August 1954, Lambeau got into a heated argument with Redskins owner George Preston Marshall in the lobby of Sacramento's Senator Hotel, after which Marshall abruptly fired Lambeau.

 Personal life

 Lambeau was married three times: first to Marguerite Van Kessel from 1919 to 1934, ending in divorce with one son.
 His second wife, Susan Johnson, was a former Miss California, and they were married from 1935 to 1940.
 He married Grace Garland in 1945 and was divorced in 1955.
 While a player-coach for the Packers, Lambeau also coached his alma mater Green Bay East High School's football team from 1919 to 1921, compiling a 14–4–3 record.

-Lambeau died on June 1, 1965, at age 67, in Sturgeon Bay, Wisconsin from a sudden heart attack.
-While waiting for his girlfriend, Mary Jane Van Duyse to get ready for a date, he had stepped out of his new red Cadillac convertible and helped her father cut the grass and collapsed.
-Mary Jane was the Green Bay Packers Champion Majorette, and was a Packer Golden Girl.
+Lambeau died on June 1, 1965, at age 67, in Sturgeon Bay, Wisconsin, from a heart attack.
+While waiting for his girlfriend, Mary Jane Van Duyse, to get ready for a date, he stepped out of his new red Cadillac convertible to help her father cut the grass before collapsing.
+Van Duyse was the Green Bay Packers champion majorette, and was a Packer Golden Girl.